cscorley/triage/paper/sections/01_introduction.md

 consideration of several factors.
 However, many of these approaches are location-based, and as such must rely on a feature location technique (FLT) to locate relevant source code entities before identifying a developer with the mined information.
-Hence, their accuracy is heavily influenced by the accuracy of the underlying FLT to locate the correct source code entities.
+Hence, their accuracy is dependent on the accuracy of the underlying FLT to locate the correct source code entities.

-In this paper, we propose an activity-based developer identification technique (DIT) that uses changeset topic modeling to determine appropriate developers by the words they have changed.
+In this paper, we propose an activity-based developer identification technique (DIT) that uses changeset topic modeling that forgoes the dependency on an FLT.
+The approach identifies appropriate developers by words they have changed in the past.
 The preliminary evaluation compares the approach to a location-based technique, both using latent Dirichlet allocation (LDA) [@Blei-etal_2003] as a topic modeler.
 Our benchmark consists of over 1300 issues from 7 Apache open source Java systems.
 Our results shows improvements when using an activity-based approach for developer identification.
 Finally, we conclude and give direction for future work.